Julian/lean.nvim/README.md

   dependencies = {
     'neovim/nvim-lspconfig',
     'nvim-lua/plenary.nvim',
-    -- you also will likely want nvim-cmp or some completion engine },
+    -- you also will likely want a completion engine -- Saghen/blink.cmp or hrsh7th/nvim-cmp are two popular options.
+  },

+  ---@type lean.Config
-  -- see details below for full configuration options opts = {
+  opts = { -- see below for full configuration options
-    lsp = {},
     mappings = true,
   }
 }